What is a Content Security Policy (CSP)?

 Tip: This is a kind of rule you would need if you had a CDN or a media sub-domain from where you serve all your media.

-You want to allow images, scripts, form actions, and CSS from the same origin, but nothing else to load.
+This combination allows images, scripts, form actions, and CSS from the same origin, but nothing else to load on the website.

 default-src 'none'; script-src 'self'; img-src 'self'; style-src 'self';base-uri 'self';form-action 'self'